Artificial diffusion for convective and acoustic low Mach number flows I: Analysis of the modified equations, and application to Roe-type schemes: Design of artificial diffusion at low Mach number

 Next we consider flow with purely acoustic variation, repeating the process above to obtain the correct scaling of the artificial diffusion $\uuline{A}^a$ in this regime.
 Using the acoustic flow variations from table \ref{table:lowmach_scaling}, the largest terms in $\mathcal{L}$ for (\ref{eq:pressure_modified},\ref{eq:velocity_modified}) are $\mathcalOM{0}$ and $\mathcalOM{\-1}$ respectively.
 For all artificial diffusion terms to be retained in the limit, we require:

 The limit equations using this diffusion scaling and acoustic flow variations are:

-which are the equations governing linear acoustics at low Mach number, as we found in section \ref{sec:theory} with the relations (\ref{eq:pressure_acoustic_0}) and (\ref{eq:velocity_acoustic_-1}), plus the artificial diffusion terms.
-Most schemes designed for transonic flow approach a diagonal approximation to this scheme (see appendix \ref{app:transonic_scaling}).
-Note that if the off-diagonal terms vanish ($A_{12}\sim o(M^0)$ and $A_{21}\sim o(M^{\-2})$), then the limit equations (\ref{eq:avar_adiff_limit}) are equivalent to Dellacherie's first order modified equations for a standard Godunov scheme applied to the linear acoustic equations (equations (61) and (62) in \cite{dellacherie_analysis_2010} with $\nu_r=\nu_{u_k}=a_*\Delta x/2M$), which are shown to destroy convective low Mach number accuracy.
+which are the equations governing linear acoustics at low Mach number, as we found in section \ref{sec:theory} with the relations (\ref{eq:pressure_multiple_0}) and (\ref{eq:velocity_multiple_-1}), plus the artificial diffusion terms.
+Most schemes designed for transonic flow approach a diagonal approximation to this scheme, which resembles upwinding of the two acoustic waves (see appendix \ref{app:transonic_scaling}).
+Note that if the off-diagonal terms vanish ($A_{12}\sim o(M^0)$ and $A_{21}\sim o(M^{\-2})$), then the limit equations (\ref{eq:avar_adiff_limit}) are equivalent to Dellacherie's first order modified equations of a standard Godunov scheme for the linear acoustic equations (equations (61) and (62) in \cite{dellacherie_analysis_2010} with $\nu_r=\nu_{u_k}=a_*\Delta x/2M$), which are shown to destroy convective low Mach number accuracy.
 In practice, this scaling is not used for low Mach number simulations because it will create spurious acoustic waves from any non-trivial convective variations (as we will see later), and if the flow has zero (or enforced) convective variations then specialist acoustics solvers are much more suitable.